PoCInnovation/Workshops/software/08.Express/README.md

 ## Step 04 : Always think about scaling

-> :bulb: Environment variables are variables used by your operating system in many areas.
+> 💡 Environment variables are variables used by your operating system in many areas.
 They are visible by typing `env` in your terminal.

 > These variables are used when you deploy an application in production to secure passwords and private identifiers.
 It is therefore essential to know how to use them in your code 😉